eneliviu/react-frontend-api/README.md

   - Employs Bootstrap components for form structuring and styling, supporting an engaging and accessible registration process.

-### Mapping and geolocation services
+### **Mapping and geolocation services**
 * Easy navigation from the map markers and profile, add/edit trip images

-### Image gallery for site visitiors
+### **Image gallery for site visitiors**
 * Privacy (display only shared trips and images)
 * Private info is available only to the user, on its profile page

-### Custom hooks
+### **Custom hooks**
 The application incorporates custom React hooks to streamline functionality and improve user interactions:

 - **useRedirect.js**:
-  - This hook manages navigation based on the user's authentication status.
+  - This hook manages navigation based on the user's authentication status and it helps protect routes that require authentication.
+This is achieved by implementing a mechanism that checks if a user is logged in before allowing them to navigate to protected routes.
+If the user is not authenticated, they are redirected to the login page or to home page.
   - It utilizes `react-router-dom`'s `useNavigate` hook to redirect users dynamically.
   - When executed, it checks whether a user is logged in via an API request to `/dj-rest-auth/user/`.
     - If the `userAuthStatus` is "loggedIn" and the user is authenticated, the hook navigates to the homepage.
     - If the `userAuthStatus` is "loggedOut" and the user is not authenticated, it also redirects to the homepage.

 - **useClickOutsideToggle.js**:
   - This utility hook is designed to manage UI elements that expand and collapse based on click events outside of a targeted component.
   - It maintains state (`expanded`) to track whether the element is expanded and uses a `ref` to reference the targeted element.
   - The hook listens for mouseup events and sets the expanded state to false if a click is detected outside the referenced element.

-### Infinite scrolling
+### **Infinite scrolling**
-* Trips and image lists
+The application implements infinite scrolling for viewing lists of posts and images.
+As users scroll down, additional content is dynamically loaded, providing a seamless and uninterrupted browsing experience without the need for pagination.

-### Styling
+### **Styling**
-React Bootstrap library responsive design and styling the React components.
+The application leverages the following tools and approaches for styling:
+- **React Bootstrap:** The [React Bootstrap](https://react-bootstrap.github.io/) library is used to ensure a responsive and consistent design across all components.
-Most components have their associated CSS modules for styling.
+- **CSS Modules:** Most components have their own associated CSS modules, ensuring scoped and maintainable styles.
+This approach prevents style conflicts and promotes modularity.
+- **Font Awesome Icons:** The [Font Awesome](https://fontawesome.com/) library is integrated to provide scalable vector icons.

+### **Responsive design**
+The application ensures a seamless user experience across all devices using **React Bootstrap** and custom **CSS**, which provides a responsive grid system and adaptive components.
+This guarantees consistent functionality and aesthetics on mobile, tablet, and desktop screens.

 [*Back to top*](#)

-## Project Structure
+## **Project Structure**
 The `index.js` and `App.js` files are key components of the React application:

 - **`index.js`**: This file is the entry point of the React application.
 It sets up the React application to render within the HTML root element.
 The application is wrapped with several key providers and routing functionality: